Fumonisin B1: Neural tube defects

 Neural tube defect are abnormalities of the brain and spinal cord in the embryo resulting from failure of the neural tube to close.
 Epidemiological studies and clinical trials have pointed out folate deficiency as a major risk factor for neural tube defects.
 FB1 disrupts sphingolipid metabolism and therefore this could affect folate uptake and cause neural tube defects.

-In 1990 and 1991 a sudden outbreak of neural tube defects occurred along the Texas-Mexico border.
+In 1990 and 1991 a sudden outbreak of neural tube defects occurred along the Texas–Mexico border.
 It is believed that this outbreak might have been due to high levels of FB1 that were observed in corn during previous years.
 Regions in China and South Africa with high corn consumption also have a high prevalence of neural tube defects.

 Esophageal cancer

 It is thought that there is a relationship between the occurrence of F. verticillioides and human esophageal cancer.
 A low socioeconomic status and a less varied diet, that mainly consists of corn and wheat, is associated with the appearance of esophageal cancer.
 This derives from epidemiologic studies in various countries.
 Other studies show that higher concentrations of FB1, FB2 and F. verticillioides are present in corn growing in regions with a high percentage of esophageal cancer.
 This in contrast with regions with low levels of F. verticillioides, FB1 and FB2 in corn.
 On top of this it seems that people with a high corn intake are at higher risk to develop esophageal cancer than people with low corn intake.
 This is observed by people in regions in Italy, Iran, Kenia, Zimbabwe, United States and Brazil with high incidence of esophageal cancer.

-Another study on the relationship between sphingolipid levels and cancer incidence didn’t show any significant relationship between serum sphingolipids and risk of esophageal cancer.
+Another study on the relationship between sphingolipid levels and cancer incidence did not show any significant relationship between serum sphingolipids and risk of esophageal cancer.
 This is quite remarkable, because elevated levels of sphingolipids sphinganine and sphingosine are believed to be biomarkers for exposure of FB1.